FourierFlows/FourierFlows.jl/docs/src/problem.md

 Plots.default(lw=2)
 ```

-Everything needed to solve a PDE in `FourierFlows.jl` is gathered in a `Problem`
+Everything needed to solve a PDE in `FourierFlows.jl` is gathered in a `Problem` struct.
+T
-struct.
-The `Problem` struct contains various other structs, namely:
+he `Problem` struct contains various other structs, namely:

 - grid (`grid`),
 - parameters (`params`),